Torsion function on character varieties: The Reidemeister torsion

-In this section we give various definitions used for the Redemeister torsion.
+We give various definitions used for the Redemeister torsion.
 References are \cite{Mil66}, \cite[Appendix A]{GKZ94}, \cite[Chapitre 0]{Porti97}.
-We stress out the fact that we use a convention (namely, how we take the alternating sum in the definition of the determinant of a complex) that corresponds to \cite{GKZ94}, but not to \cite{Mil66}.
+We stress out the fact that we use a convention (namely, how we take the alternating sum in the definition of the determinant of a complex) that corresponds to \cite{GKZ94}, but not to \cite{Mil66}. \medbreak